-Earth Science faculty conduct multi-disciplinary research projects among many of Rice's science and engineering departments, in particular, Chemistry, Ecology and Evolutionary Biology, Computational and Applied Mathematics, Civil and Environmental Engineering, and Chemical and Biomolecular Engineering.
+Earth, Environmental and Planetary Sciences faculty conduct multi-disciplinary research projects among many of Rice's science and engineering departments, in particular, Chemistry, Ecology and Evolutionary Biology, Computational and Applied Mathematics, Civil and Environmental Engineering, and Chemical and Biomolecular Engineering.
 In addition, EEPS hosts the collaborative research center, the Center for Computational Geophysics, and collaborates with other interdepartmental research centers, such as the Energy and Environmental Systems Institute, the Institute for Biosciences and Bioengineering, the Center for the Study of the Environment and Society, the Shell Center for Sustainability, the Ken Kennedy Institute for Information Technology, and the Center for Lunar Science Exploration.

 More specific details can be found in the guidelines.

 Full-time Ph.D. students receive tuition waivers and a competitive stipend for the duration of their course of study.
 These are funded through some combination of the school’s substantial endowment, endowed fellowships for graduate students, faculty research grants and teaching assistant appointments.
 Many of our graduate students also win nationally competitive fellowships.

 Any student with a strong interest in the geosciences is encouraged to apply.
 Many of our faculty received their undergraduate training outside of the geosciences (e.g., physics, chemistry, math, etc.), so we recognize the value of these fundamental disciplines in our field.
 Unsure if your background is a good fit?
 Feel free to contact faculty members directly to learn about their research programs.